 Luis Echeverri Urrea / Shutterstock.com

 A few decades back, Colombia’s second-largest city was best known as the home of drug lords and gangsters.
-But according to The Guardian, the city has reinvented itself as a lively, fashionable place — and much safer.
+But according to The Guardian, the city has reinvented itself as a lively, fashionable place — and it’s much safer.

 The current weakness of the Colombian peso against the U.S. dollar makes it a bargain for Americans, writes resident Suzan Haskins at International Living: